makinarocks/awesome-industrial-machine-datasets/data-explanation/CNC Mill Tool Wear/README.md

   | Machining_Process         | object  | the current machining stage being performed.
 Includes preparation, tracing up  and down the "S" curve involving different layers, and repositioning of the spindle as it moves through the air to a certain starting point |

-- CNC measurements를 사용할 수 있는 방법 2가지
+- Two ways to use CNC measurements

   (1) Taking every CNC measurement as an independent observation where the operation being performed is given in the Machining_Process column.
 Active machining operations are labeled as "Layer 1 Up", "Layer 1 Down", "Layer 2 Up", "Layer 2 Down", "Layer 3 Up", and "Layer 3 Down".